rajkatkar/Java-Web-Application/README.md

+# Java-Web-Application

-# Java Web Application with Jenkins CI/CD
+Java Web Application with Jenkins CI/CD

 A production-ready Spring Boot web application with automated CI/CD pipeline for AWS EC2 deployment using Jenkins.